 There are three possible LED states: no light, a steady light, and a flashing light.
 Flashing lights may be slow, fast, or flickering.
-The lights are green or amber.
+The LED colors are either green or amber.

 Sometimes, the LEDs flash either of the colors during boot, POST, or other diagnostic tests.
 This is normal; it does not indicate a problem unless the LEDs do not indicate a healthy state after all boot processes and diagnostic tests are complete.